Acoustic ecology: Impacts of Man-Made Sound on Biospheres

-Aircraft activity has been a continuing development around the world and has some very good potential to change social-ecological systems.
+Aircraft activity has been a continuing development around the world and has potential to change social-ecological systems.
 In Alaska, for example the communities are reporting that the aircraft disturb wildlife and negatively influence harvest practices and experiences.
-The limited data has some restricted knowledge about the extent of aircraft activity over traditional harvest areas.
-It is actually very impressive to see the amount of aircraft overflight around the rural subsistence, because the activity is increasing significantly and they have reached a median of 12 overflights per day near human development, which is six times greater than undeveloped areas.
+The limited data has restricted knowledge about the extent of aircraft activity over traditional harvest areas.
+The aircraft overflight around the rural subsistence is increasing and has reached a median of 12 overflights per day near human development, which is six times greater than undeveloped areas.
 Therefore, those planes startle caribou prefer to avoid aircraft themselves, which has a result that they will need to go farther to do a better harvest, but this will occur in adding some costs for fuel, equipment, and the effort for sure.
 Those kind of examples help to understand the impact on social-ecological dynamics in Antarctica.

 The ambient noise present within the world's oceans; geophonic, anthrophonic, and biophonic, has been identified as a critical indicator to the well-being of the regional biosphere.